Homebuilding Insights

 3. Hot Surfaces

-Sidewalks, sand, decks, and asphalt get dangerously hot in summer.
-If it burns your hand, it burns their paws.
-Walk early mornings or late evenings to avoid burns.
+Sidewalks, sand, decks, and asphalt can reach dangerous temperatures in summer.
+If it’s too hot for your hand, it’s too hot for your pet’s paws.
+Walk pets early in the morning or later in the evening to avoid burns.

 4. Car Safety

-Cars heat up fast.
-A parked vehicle can exceed 120°F in minutes, even with the windows cracked.
-If your errands won’t allow your pet to come inside with you, leave them at home.
+Cars heat up quickly.
+A parked vehicle can exceed 120°F in just minutes, even with the windows cracked.
+If your errand won’t allow your pet to come inside with you, it’s safest to leave them at home.

 5. Unsafe Summer Foods

-Many summer foods are unsafe for pets, including garlic, onions, seasoned meats, boneless grilled meats, corn on the cob, and chocolate.
-Stick to pet-safe treats or plain, unseasoned meats in small amounts.
+Many popular summer foods are unsafe for pets, including garlic, onions, seasoned meats, corn on the cob, chocolate, and heavily marinated or boneless grilled meats.
+Stick to pet-safe treats or plain, unseasoned meats in small portions.

 6. Fireworks, Crowds, and Stress

-Summer holidays bring noise and large gatherings that can frighten pets.
-Keep them inside during fireworks and provide a quiet, safe space to reduce anxiety.
+Summer holidays often bring fireworks and large gatherings that can frighten pets.
+Keep them indoors during noisy events and create a calm, quiet space to help reduce anxiety.

 7. Grooming Mistakes

-Summer grooming helps, but shaving some breeds too close can remove natural protection from the sun.
-Trim, don’t shave—unless your vet recommends it.
-Regular brushing helps remove loose fur and prevent matting.
+Summer grooming is important, but shaving some breeds too closely can remove natural protection from sunburn and heat.
+Trim rather than shave unless your veterinarian recommends otherwise.
+Regular brushing helps remove loose fur and prevents matting.

 Your pets rely on you to help them navigate the challenges of warmer weather.
-With a little planning, you can keep them happy, healthy, and safe all season long.
+With a little planning and awareness, you can keep them happy, healthy, and safe all summer long.

 Talk Now!